• Recipe Index

 • Take portions of the mixture and roll them into balls (about three tablespoons per ball).
 You should get about 14 meatballs.
 Set aside.

 • Heat the olive oil over medium-high heat in a large skillet or cast iron pan.
-Use a spatula to spread the olive oil equally throughout the pan.
+Use a spatula to spread the olive oil equally throughout the surface of the skillet.
 I like to also sprinkle a pinch of salt at the bottom of the pan.

 2 tablespoons olive oil